 RGB 128, 24, 24

 Falu, which is a dark, rich red, is named for the Falun copper mines in Sweden.
-For many centuries, the surrounding area used the waste materials from the mining industry to create a particular paint, designed to mimic the red of bricks.
+For many centuries, the surrounding area used the waste materials from the mining industry to create a particular paint designed to mimic the red of bricks.
 The materials, which are rich in iron, give the paint its striking deep red color.
-Falu paint also helped to preserve wood, so it became incredibly popular, and many rural homes in Sweden are still painted this color.
+Falu paint also helped to preserve wood, so it became incredibly popular, and many rural homes in Sweden are still painted in this color.

 5. Drake’s Neck Green